 2018: Bob spends 4 weeks at the Double Edge Creation Lab in Ashfield, MA to further develop the Ezell character and story.
 He’s awarded the Al Smith Fellowship by the Kentucky Arts Council, the state’s highest award in recognition of artistic excellence, for his community story and theatrical work.
 The award plus an Artistic Assistance grant from Alternate ROOTS supports three work-in- progress sharings including a performance during the Solstice Spectacle at Clear Creek alongside The Wastelands, The Way at Midnight and Performing Revolutionary; a performance and dialogue at ROOTS Week; and a performance and pilot of the Dismantling Domination | Cultivating Resilience post-performance engagement session during the Hurricane Gap Community Performance Institute at Pine Mountain Settlement School.

-2019: We deepen our collaboration with New Orleans artists and invite our community into Climate Capsules design residencies to develop the Ezell set as well as a series of installations in the woods along the walk to the performance site.
-Creation and development work continues in preparation for the full-scale Ezell experience September 21-22 and October 5-6, 2019.
-Because of the intimate and remote setting of the performance, audience is limited for each sharing.
-Please reserve your tickets now to ensure a place!
+2019: We deepen our collaboration with New Orleans artists and invite our community into design residencies to develop the Ezell set as well as a series of Climate Capsule installations in the woods along the journey to and from the performance site.
+Creation and development work continues throughout the summer to bring the full Ballad of a Land Man story to fruition.
+A full-scale presentation of the Ezell experience in five acts — Welcome, Journey, Performance, Return & Feast — is hosted at Clear Creek September 21-22 and October 5-6, 2019 for sold-out audiences.

 SOURCING & TOURING Ezell

 We understand the presentation of this project as a means to continue and extend efforts that support our collective work of disrupting domination, dismantling oppression and learning how to live in greater harmony with nature and with one another.